-BTP private linky swear with Azure – how many pinkies do I need?
+SAP private linky swear with Azure – how many pinkies do I need?
+Architecture impact of SAP Private Link Service.

-This post is part 3 of a series sharing service implementation experience and possible applications.
-Find the introduction in part 1 of the series.
-Part 2 discusses the integration with Integration Suite.
+This post is part 3 of a series sharing service implementation experience and possible applications of SAP Private Link Service on Azure.

 And most of all, what happens when your most productive backend system gets a “hiccup” and moves to its Disaster-Recovery-site?
 Should your workload on BTP anticipate that?
 Spoiler: Many customers only take care of disaster recovery for their SAP backend but completely forget about their integration layer in BTP.